Introduction

 2. Bird-Dog

-How to Do It: On hands and knees, extend your right arm forward and left leg back, hold for a beat, then switch.
+How to Do It: On hands and knees, stretch out your right arm forward and left leg back, hold for a beat, then switch.
 Move smooth and steady.

-Why It Works: Strengthens abs and lower back, boosting stability.
+Why It Works: Strengthens abs and lower back, boosting steadiness.

 Mom Tip: Start small if balance feels tricky.
 You'll get it.